-Suggested Draft Article Source Business Justification Article 7.4: Provision of Information СРТРР 1.
-Each Party shall: a. promptly publish online if possible or otherwise make publicly available, information on: i. current requirements for temporary entry under this Chapter, including explanatory material and relevant forms and documents that will enable interested persons of the other Parties to become acquainted with those requirements; and ii. the typical timeframe within which an application for an immigration formality is processed; and b. establish or maintain appropriate mechanisms to respond to enquiries from interested persons respond to enquiries from interested persons regarding measures relating to temporary entry covered by this Chapter.
+Suggested Draft Article Source Business Justification Article 7.4: Provision of Information СРТРР Each Party shall: a. promptly publish online if possible or otherwise make publicly available, information on: current requirements for temporary entry under this Chapter, including explanatory material and relevant forms and documents that will enable interested persons of the other Parties to become acquainted with a. promptly publish online if possible or otherwise make publicly available, information on: a. current requirements for temporary entry under this Chapter, including explanatory material and relevant forms and documents that will enable interested persons of the other Parties to become acquainted with those requirements; and ii. the typical timeframe within which an application for an immigration formality is processed; and b. establish or maintain appropriate mechanisms to respond to enquiries from interested persons regarding measures relating to temporary entry covered by this Chapter.

 Suggested Draft Article Source Business Justification Article 7.5: Committee on Temporary Entry for Business Persons СРТРР The Parties hereby establish a Committee on Temporary Entry for Business Persons (Committee), composed of government representatives of each Party.
-The Committee shall meet once every three years, unless otherwise agreed by the Parties, to: a. review the implementation and operation of this Chapter; b. consider opportunities for the Parties to further facilitate temporary entry of business persons, including through the development of activities undertaken pursuant to Article 12.8 (Cooperation); and c. consider any other matter arising under this Chapter.
+The Committee shall meet once every three years, unless otherwise agreed by the Parties, to: review the implementation and operation of this Chapter; consider opportunities for the Parties to further facilitate temporary entry of business persons, including through the development of activities undertaken pursuant to Article 12.8 (Cooperation); and consider any other matter arising under this Chapter.
 A Party may request discussions with one or more other Parties with a view to advancing the objectives set out in paragraph 2.
 Those discussions may take place at a time and location agreed by the Parties involved in those discussions

-Suggested Draft Article Source Business Justification Article 7.6: Coopera ation СРТРР Recognising diverse experiently related to vision shall considuactivities, su g that the Parties can benefit from sharing their erience in developing and applying procedures is a processing and border security, the Parties der undertaking mutually agreed cooperation ubject to available resources, including by: impl visas lementation of electronic processing systems for s; impl ring experiences with regulations, and the lementation of programmes and technology ted to: border security, including those related to the use of biometric technology, advanced passenger information systems, frequent passenger programmes and security in travel documents; and the expediting of certain categories of applicants in order to reduce facility and workload constraints; and proc perating in multilateral fora to promote cessing enhancements, such as those listed in paragraphs (a) and (b).
+Suggested Draft Article Source Business Justification Article 7.6: Cooperation CPTPP Recognising that the Parties can benefit from sharing their diverse experience in developing and applying procedures related to visa processing and border security, the Parties shall consider undertaking mutually agreed cooperation activities, subject to available resources, including by: a. providing advice on the development and implementation of electronic processing systems for b. sharing experiences with regulations, and the implementation of programmes and technology related to: i. border security, including those related to the use of biometric technology, advanced passenger information systems, frequent passenger programmes and security in travel documents; and ii. the expediting of certain categories of applicants in order to reduce facility and workload constraints; and c. cooperating in multilateral fora to promote processing enhancements, such as those listed in subparagraphs (a) and (b).

 Suggested Draft Article Source Business Justification Article 7.7: Mutual Recognition AFAS Each Party may recognise the education or experience obtained, requirements met, or licenses or certifications granted in another Party or the purpose of licensing or certification of service suppliers.
 Such recognition may be based upon an agreement or arrangement with the Party concerned or may be accorded autonomously.
-Nothing in paragraph 1 shall be so construed as to require any Party to accept or to enter into such mutual recognition agreements or arrangements.
+Deleted: Nothing in paragraph 1 shall be so construed as to require any Party to accept or to enter into such mutual recognition agreements or arrangements.